roberto-butti/some-drops-of-php/src/content/docs/06-file/02-fil-scandir.md

 var_dump($files);
 ```

-A directory name (string) as input and you will get an array of strings: filenames, directory names, also including special directories like "." and "..".
+A directory name (string) as input will get you an array of strings: filenames, directory names, also including special directories like "." and "..".

 You can control the sorting with 2 constants.
 The default is an ascending sorting (alphabetical).
 With `SCANDIR_SORT_DESCENDING` you can obtain string with a descending order: